gre-v-el/repo-watcher/README.md

 TODO:

-stderr
+* distinguish between stdout and stderr
-wipe/clear ask for confirmation check zenity and anacron instead of refusing to install warn.
-Refuse performing appropriate commadns "Autoreport requires you to run the install.sh script.
-Otherwise they will be properly scheduled but not run."
+* wipe/clear ask for confirmation
+* instead of refusing to install warn.
+Refuse performing appropriate commands
+* Autoreport - check if is installed.
+* add src directory